tegridy-io/package-sentry-platform/README.md

-# Commodore Package: EFK Sentry Platform
+# Commodore Package: EFK Observer

-This is a [Commodore][commodore] config package for EFK Sentry Platform.
+This is a [Commodore][commodore] config package for EFK Observer.

 This repository is part of Project Syn.
 For documentation on Project Syn and this component, see https://syn.tools.